tensorflow/tensorflow/g3doc/OpDefinitions.md

 1. Custom printer method.

-    The custom printer to invoke when producing the short form output.
+    The custom printer to invoke when producing the custom assembly form output.

 1. Custom verifier code.